nish17/Speaking-Engagments/README.md

 ### [Alexa Skill Development Workshop at PDPU](./Workshops/Alexa-Workshop-at-PDPU/README.md)

-I was invited to conduct a workshop on Alexa Skill development by EnCode (programming club of Pandit Deedayal Petroleum University).
+It was a 6hr session on basics on Alexa Skill Development.
+I explained all the key terms required to get start with developing alexa skills.
+I had guided them step-by-step to design, develop and test alexa skill.

 More details [over here](./Workshops/Alexa-Workshop-at-PDPU/README.md)